jakemcc/jakemccrary.com/source/_posts/2015-01-10-dissecting-my-profiles-dot-clj.markdown

 I'm still pretty unfamiliar with **clj-refactor.el** and admit to pretty much only using it for the move to let, extract to let, and introduce let features.
-Even still I have `refactor-nrepl` because I'm trying to get more familar with clj-refactor.
+Even still I have `refactor-nrepl` because I'm trying to get more familiar with clj-refactor.

 `[com.jakemccrary/lein-test-refresh "0.5.5"]` is next.
 It enables
 [lein-test-refresh](https://github.com/jakemcc/lein-test-refresh)